yestan1125/yestan1125/README.md

 # Hi there, I'm Yestan! 👋

 Welcome to my GitHub profile!
-I'm a passionate student who loves to explore new technologies and build exciting projects.
+I'm a passionate student who loves to explore new technologies and want to become more aexcellent.

 ## About Me